rofr/bootshop/README.md

 Services:

-1. Products - Rest Api serving products and prices
+* Products - Rest Api serving products and prices
-2. Cart - Api for tracking the users cart in sess
+* Cart - Api for tracking the users cart in sess
-3. Gateway - Spring Cloud Gateway that routes requests based on url
+* Gateway - Spring Cloud Gateway that routes requests based on url
-4. Web - static web site hosted in nginx
+* Web - static web site hosted in nginx
+* EurekaServer - service discovery

 ## Using redis as a session store for spring mvc